walterhiggins/WMPJS/README.md

     /js var myFirstObject = { name: 'steve', job: 'minecrafter' }

-To create an object in javascript you start with the curly bracket `{` followed by a *key* , a colon `:`and then a value.
+To create an object in Javascript you start with the curly bracket `{` followed by a *key* , a colon `:`and then a value.
 You can separate each key-value pair using the comma `,`.
 You finish the object definition with a closing curly bracket `}`.
 The object example above has 2 key-value pairs.
 It has a *name* and a *job*.
 You can find out what's inside an object if you know its keys:

     /js myFirstObject.name
     > "steve"